LandonHare123/Network-Intrusion-Analyzer-A-Database-Backed-IDS-Tool/README.md

-incident_report.py ip_report.py and generate_alert.py are all AI generate scripts used to quickly validate AlertViewer.py and main.py behavior on the database tables included is a sample json file SAMPLE.json to test the program in order to run AlertViewer.py and main.py you need to set up a database and a .env as follows
+incident_report.py ip_report.py and generate_alert.py are all AI generate scripts used to quickly validate AlertViewer.py and main.py write behavior on the database tables prior to adding read functions

+included is a sample json file eve.json to test the program use main.py with the readfile function on it to populate the first table

+in order to run AlertViewer.py and main.py you need to set up a database and a .env as follows

 .env file